zgordan/OrderMakerServer/README.md

 | [xdan]                | DateTimePicker jQuery plugin select date and time.     |
 | [moment]              | A JavaScript date library for parsing, validating, manipulating, and formatting dates. |

-In the event that I accidentally failed to list a required notice, please bring it to my  attention on email job4bruev@gmail.com.

 [xdan]:https://github.com/xdan/datetimepicker
 [moment]:https://github.com/moment/moment/